Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-O9O2h04O-mo.md

 # [August 31st, 2021 Livestream](../2021-08-31.md)
 ## Q&A: Why can't Stackable Conveyor Poles be built from the ceiling?
 https://www.youtube.com/watch?v=O9O2h04O-mo
-This question was possibly duplicated with a more recent answer: November 9th, 2021 Livestream Q&A: What about ceiling mounts for Belts? [https://www.youtube.com/watch?v=ArUvBcQX7Hg](https://www.youtube.com/watch?v=ArUvBcQX7Hg)
+This question was possibly duplicated with a more recent answer: [June 28th, 2022 Livestream Q&A: Hang belts from the ceiling?](./yt-aL1A5P4Ia5c.md) [https://www.youtube.com/watch?v=aL1A5P4Ia5c](https://www.youtube.com/watch?v=aL1A5P4Ia5c)

 ### Topics